When I arrived in San Francisco…

 While visiting the Names project I suddenly saw the AIDS activist and porn star Richard Locke come trough the door, and I immediately asked if I could interview him, and he said yes.
 I have already written about him in this blog.
 Richard Locke – The Swirling Dervish, A Whirling Dervish, but not about the interview.

 Back to Alison Moëd, I really wanted to get in touch with her, but I did not know how to do it.
-I stood in the doorway of AIDS Ward 5 A, looking in (not daring to enter, because I had no legitimate reason to be there) trying to get a glimpse of her, and after having been introduced to her, I ended up leaving her a letter.
+I stood in the doorway of AIDS Ward 5 A, looking in (not daring to enter, because I had no legitimate reason to be there) trying to get a glimpse of her, and after having been introduced to her, I ended up giving her a letter.

 I was adviced by her to contact the Press office to arrange a meeting, and when that had been taken care of, I found my self at a press conference in the hospital for the President´s Commission on the HIV Epidemic.